 Twenty-five years ago I was living with my husband and daughter in a commune in the UK, where hand-made shoes were on the feet of gardeners, potters and other residents.
 Realizing that it was possible to make footwear was the moment my life transformed.

-I encourage the use of vegetable-tanned leather, which is available from www.pergamena.net.
-They have an etsy shop: www.etsy.com/shop/pergamenany which offers skins at lower prices.
-The use of scrap leather is also encouraged, from upholstery shops or thrift stores.
+I encourage the use of vegetable-tanned leather, which is available from www.etsy.com/shop/pergamenany.
+I also encourage the use of leather from upholstery shops or thrift stores.
+Felted old wool coats are a great shoemaking material too.

 Why make shoes?!